 Store your bags with Stasher and make the most of your day

 Looking for luggage storage near the Tower of London, home of the Beef Eaters?
 This is one of London's most iconic and historic attractions, attracting millions of tourists each year - if you're one of them, at some point you probably asked yourself: where can I store my bags?
 Luckily for you, the Tower of London is in a central location, so if you are looking for London luggage storage options available.

-Luggage storage in Tower of London starts from £5 per day, and £5 for each additional day.
+Luggage storage in Tower of London starts from £5 per item per day and £5 for each additional day.
 We also offer discounts for long-term storage.

 Search & book affordable luggage storage online